unibo/LimeSurvey-ProxyAuth-Plugin/README.md

 You can find all the settings inside the .env.dev template; please remember to change the database password if using on production.

 ### Installation
 To use this docker-compose:
 - Create a foldet with the name of your project where you prefere
 - Download latest limesurvey version in a folder named www (or the way you like modifying PHP_DIRECTORY and WEB_DIRECTORY)
 - git clone this repository inside the www/plugins subdirectory
 - ln -s www/plugins/UniboGroupsAuth/docker-compose.yml inside your project folder
 - ln -s www/plugins/UniboGroupsAuth/config inside your project folder
 - cp www/plugins/UniboGroupsAuth/.env.dev inside your project folder and rename it .env
 - Edit the .env file and modify the environment variable you want to change
+- mkdir www/tmp/sessions; chown www-data www/ -R
 - launch docker-compose up -d from inside your project folder

 ## Notes: